grimme-lab/xtb_docs/source/sp.rst

    O     0.0000000    0.0000000   -0.3893611
    H     0.7629844    0.0000000    0.1946806
    H    -0.7629844    0.0000000    0.1946806

-.. note:: For any valid Xmol file ``xtb`` will actually count the lines and double check
-          the number of atoms specified, here the suffix .xyz is optional since ``xtb`` will automatically detect the file type.

 Example SDF input for H\ :sub:`2`\ O (e.g. h2o.sdf)